-- Add ice cream and blend just briefly until smooth and completely mixed, scraping down sides if needed.
+- Add ice cream/frozen yogurt and blend just briefly, until smooth and completely mixed, scraping down sides if needed.
 Do not over-blend or the milkshakes won't be as thick.

 - Serve immediately.

 Separation: Similar to many smoothies, this milkshake will begin to separate upon standing.
-If that happens, just give it a swirl with a spoon, or briefly reblend any milkshake still in the blender container.
+If that happens, just give it a swirl with a spoon, or briefly reblend.

 Nutrition Information:Yield: 5 1/2 servings Serving Size: 1/2 cup

 Amount Per Serving: Calories: 103Total Fat: 3gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 1gCholesterol: 2mgSodium: 68mgCarbohydrates: 16gFiber: 0gSugar: 15gProtein: 3g

 Nutrition information should be considered an estimate only, and may vary depending on your choice of ingredients or preparation.
 No guarantees are made regarding allergies or dietary needs.
 Always consult a physician or dietician for specific advice and questions.

 69 thoughts on “A Healthier Take on the Shamrock Shake (Surprise Superfood Ingredient!)”